 There are several things you can try to diminish your feelings of melancholy.
 Some of these treatments are very simple, such as getting enough rest.
 To feel happy, you need to make sure you're getting enough sleep at night.
 Too much or too little sleep can quickly lead to feelings of unhappiness.
-Even if you're stressed or short on time, it's far better to take a few minutes to lie down and nap than it is to keep working when you're extremely tired.
+Even if you're stressed or short on time, it's far better to get the sleep your body needs, which can often lead to more energy throughout the day and, therefore, better focus and productivity.

 If you're struggling with sadness and sleep, you may want to see your primary care physician first.
-Other medical conditions can appear to be a psychological disorder like clinical depression when they're actually a different underlying condition.
+Other medical conditions can appear to be psychological disorder like clinical depression when they're actually a different underlying condition.
 Health concerns like an underactive thyroid, low levels of Vitamin D, and even dehydration can all resemble the symptoms of depression.
-See your physician and consider requesting blood work or other tests if appropriate.
-This will help you find the true source of your unhappiness.
+See your physician and consider requesting blood work or other tests, if appropriate.
+This will help you find out if something physical is the source of your unhappiness.

 You'll also want to be sure you're eating well.
 When we're busy, we tend to eat foods that are quick to make or highly processed.
 Fast food and sugary foods can have a negative impact on your mood.
 Because of this, it's important to take the time to eat a well-balanced diet full of whole foods.
 Many doctors believe that increasing plants in your diet will improve your overall health.
 Diets heavy in vegetables and fruits help your body obtain all of the vital nutrients and vitamins that you need to function properly.

 In addition to sleep and a healthy diet, we also need other people to be happy.
 When you begin to notice you're feeling sad, try not to isolate yourself.
 Get involved in social events and reach out to loved ones.
 One simple way to become more social is to take fifteen minutes or so a day to engage with family and friends.
 These little moments will provide emotional breaks as you connect and express yourself with people who care about you.
-If work is consuming too much of your time, ask a friend at work to share your workload or ask your boss to reduce your weekly hours.
 This will mean less time spent experiencing stress at work and more time for your social life.